A campus novel for the 21st century.

 BUY A SIGNED COPY

-Click below, and I'll sign a copy of The Dilettantes and put it in the mail for you.
-If you live in Canada I'll even spot you the shipping costs.
+Click below, and I'll sign a copy of The Dilettantes and put it in the mail for you (Canada and U.S. only).